-The Cultuurfonds was founded in London in 1940 by Prince Bernhard, late grandfather Willem Alexander, the present king, to buy war material for the British and Dutch Governments.
+The Cultuurfonds was founded in London in 1940 by Prince Bernhard, late grandfather of Willem Alexander, the present king, to buy war material for the British and Dutch Governments.
 It continued after the war as Prins Bernhard Cultuurfonds aimed at rebuilding the war torn cultural life in The Netherlands.
 Headquartered on the Herengracht canal in Amsterdam, the foundation has 12 local branches, one in each of the Dutch provinces.
-There is also a separate Distribution Committee for projects in the Netherlands Antilles and Aruba.
+There is also a separate Distribution Committee for projects in Aruba, Curaςao, St. Maarten and Bonaire, St. Eustatius, Saba.

-The foundation’s mission is to support cultural and nature preservation projects in The Netherlands, The Netherlands Antilles (Curaςao, Bonaire, St. Maarten, St. Eustatius, Saba) and Aruba.
+The foundation’s mission is to support cultural, nature and scientific projects in the Kingdom of the Netherlands.
 The Cultuurfonds emphasizes artistic excellence and educational initiatives.

 Grants and Awards

-Each year over 3,500 cultural and nature preservation projects are supported.
+Each year over 3,500 cultural, nature an scientific projects are supported.
 These include town bands, the restoration of historic buildings and ships, dance performances, the preservation of unique cityscapes and landscapes, and scholarships for young artists and scholars to study abroad.
-One of the latest project we supported is The New Amsterdam Trail, a walking tour of 17th century Dutch New York.

 The prestigious Zilveren Anjer (Silver Carnation) Awards annually recognize individuals who have made extraordinary, voluntary contributions to Dutch cultural life and the environment.